julienvollering/DSMdepth/ms/ms.md

 Ørskogfjellet was additionally chosen for its relatively uniform bedrock geology, which should improve the peat depth signal in radiometric data, all else being equal [@minasnyDigitalMappingPeatlands2019].

 \begin{figure}
 \includegraphics[height=0.81\textheight]{figures/map-sites} \caption{Study areas with land cover at Skrimfjella (a) and Ørskogfjellet (b).
 To fit the scale of the maps, the land cover shown here is from the AR50 national land resource dataset, which has simplified geometry with respect to the AR5 dataset that is used in the study.
 Terrain is visualized with light orange contour lines at intervals of 100 m, and a hillshade with slope $45^\circ$ and azimuth $225^\circ$.
-AR50 data are from Norwegian Institute of Bioeconomy Research under the Norwegian Licence for Open Government Data (https://data.norge.no/nlod/en/1.0) and terrain data are from the Norwegian Mapping Authority under the Creative Commons Attribution 4.0 International license (https://creativecommons.org/licenses/by/4.0/).}(\#fig:map-sites)
+AR50 data are from Norwegian Institute of Bioeconomy Research under the Norwegian Licence for Open Government Data (https://data.norge.no/nlod/en/1.0) and terrain data are from the Norwegian Mapping Authority under the Creative Commons Attribution 4.0 International license (https://creativecommons.org/licenses/by/4.0/) \textcopyright\ Kartverket.}(\#fig:map-sites)
 \end{figure}

 At Skrimfjella we delineated a study area of 34 km^2^ based on radiometric coverage (limiting to the west) and accessibility (limiting to the south), as part of a pilot project (Fig. \@ref(fig:map-sites)a).